cptlobster/playmd/public/index.md

 # playmd
+playmd is a server-side web application that renders Markdown files as a webpage.
+The intent is that this is all processed on the server, and that no JavaScript is required for an operational webpage.

-this is an example webpage using a `playmd` application server.
+This is an example webpage using a playmd application server.
+If this is being rendered as HTML, then great!

 ## Files
 Every page is a Markdown file stored in the document tree.
 They are all stored in the `/public` folder in your Play